 Under this proposal, regular events such as weddings, equestrian, charity, community events and fund raising dinners could take place at Fernhill Estate once or twice each week.
-These events are expected to attract up to 250 people and may require parking for 150 vehicles.
+These events are expected to attract up to an average of 100 - 200 people (up to a maximum of 300 people) and may require parking for 150 - 200 vehicles.